 The aim of a DevSecOps engineer is to inculcate security in the process: safe coding practices and the most important cultural change to the culture of security awareness and working with collaboration.

-Certified DevSecOps Engineer is an experienced person who will be responsible for integrating the industry best security practice into DevOps pipelines.
-They are able to perform secure coding practices, security testing, and risk assessment to enable the betterment of enterprise security posture.
+A Certified DevSecOps Engineer is an experienced person who will be responsible for integrating the industry best security practice into DevOps pipelines.
+They can perform secure coding practices, security testing, and risk assessment to enable the betterment of enterprise security posture.

 Conclusion